mdda/mdda.github.io/_posts/AI/2014-09-30-hinton-nlp-tree-bootstrap.md

 This used a two-stage tree construction method : stage 1 involved a random tree, so that some vector embedding could be performed, then stage 2 produced a tree based on the word vectors found in stage 1, and then produced the final word embeddings from there.
 To note :

-  * If words were allowed to appear multiple times in the tree, the training didn't seem to pick up multiple senses : The duplicate entries favoured rare words, in similar settings, rather than common, multi-sense words
+  * The paper reported that if words were allowed to appear multiple times in the tree, the training didn't seem to pick up multiple senses : The duplicate entries favoured rare words, in similar settings, rather than common, multi-sense words

-  * The issues addressed in building trees (eg: how to reasonably divide up the samples at the node between left and right children) were those common in the tree recursive methods community - and it seemed like a less-than-in-depth treatment of an area that is actively researched
+  * The issues addressed in building trees (eg: how to reasonably divide up the samples at the node between left and right children) were those common in the tree recursive methods (e.g. CART) community - and it seemed like a less-than-in-depth treatment of an area that is actively researched

   * Generous attribution of other people's ideas, and a clear exposition of the reasoning behind each choice at each decision point